CHAITHRALJ/countries/README.md

   # convert the json data to text format
   r = requests.get(url).text

-   # load that data to a vriable
+   # load that data to a variable
   data = json.loads(r)

   # for all the countries in data